-PURPOSE OF AGREEMENT: To provide the terms of the student’s HQWBL experience and to outline the expectations and responsibilities of all parties involved with the HQWBL experience and to ensure compliance with the applicable legal requirements.
+PURPOSE OF AGREEMENT: To provide the terms of the student’s CTE HQWBL experience and to outline the expectations and responsibilities of all parties involved with the CTE HQWBL experience and to ensure compliance with the applicable legal requirements.

 *Italicized items below meet the requirements of the Work Training Student-Learner Agreement of the Virginia Department of Labor.